akshaybengani/Python-tutorials/README.md

 print(age)
 ```

-In order to do so for example we need to print age with adding +5 in it so we need to typecast String to Integer byusing int() function.
+In order to do so for example we need to print age with adding +5 in it so we need to typecast String to Integer by using int() function.

 ## Print Arguments
 In python3 if u want to print multiple things in one print function we use ',' for the case in order to pass multiple arguments for example